 Figure 4 - It is difficult to see the color difference between HNO3-dry and NO3-wet, however their position in the column may be enough of a clue.

->
+> We agree.

 Figure 5 – It is difficult to distinguish between the colors for NH3 and NOx.
 The yellow for NH3 really gets lost.
 Maybe making it closer to orange would help.
 The circles for the site locations are hard to see, especially for VY.
 They might need to be darker.

->
+> The yellow (natural sources of NH3) is only a significant portion of the source footprint in BB.
+Making this sector orange leads to confusion with NH3 from livestock, which is a much more important sector.
+Site location markers have been made darker.

 Figure 7 – Same color concerns as for Figure 5.

+> We did not find a better color scheme, however the site markers have been made darker.

 Figure 12 – The maps are too small.

->
+> While we agree the maps would need to be zoomed in to examine values in each grid cell (which would be possible, given that they are vector graphics), the key features (such as differences between sensitivities across inventories in Iowa for the VY source footprint) are evident at the present scale.